 you assuming travel will solve a life problem you have (it

 probably won't)?
 Do something unique and maybe exciting and adventurous?
 Get on/off the beaten track?
 It can be as simple as wanting to 'be experienced' or to chill out.

 Give it some thought - think what might blow your hair back.
 In addition, look at the list of places categorised under various headings that follow, even getting to a few of these will leave a lasting impression.
 Please don't feel led into going somewhere just because your mates said it was great or it sounds really 'exotic' or 'cool'.
 Such places are often the most predictable and touristy or conversely, the most hard work/money for limited reward (Timbuktu being a great example).

 And of course it is always good to get a bit of everything, even the bad and ugly mixed in with the good!
 Few trips are all plain sailing anyway.

-If starting with little idea or a blank sheet of paper, good advice is to use travel/tour brochures/websites to get an idea of what countries look like (pictures), time scales and the easiest routes between interesting sights; useful information is also often included (weather, embassies, dangers, etc.) STA travel and other student travel agencies produce free booklets that are great for flicking through.
+If starting with little idea or a blank sheet of paper, good advice is to use travel/tour brochures/websites to get an idea of what countries look like (pictures), time scales and the easiest routes between interesting sights; useful information is also often included (embassies, dangers, etc.) Student travel agencies (like the now dead STA) produce free booklets and great websites that are great for flicking/browsing through.
 The problem is simply that there is just so much to see.

 Of all the travel clichés it has got to be that